 Close rate still has its place, especially for evaluating top-of-funnel trends and lead quality.
 But it shouldn't be the foundation of your forecasting model or rep coaching strategy.
 Win rate, when tracked with a unified system of action like Outreach, actually becomes your most reliable source of truth for rep performance and revenue forecasting.

 In a business with a dozen measurable metrics, if you want a clear picture of how well your sales team is actually performing, win rate is the best place to look.
-Win rate reflects how effectively reps are turning real opportunities into closed deals, which is a much better indicator of sales success and a far more measurable metric for sales leader.
+Win rate reflects how effectively reps are turning real opportunities into closed deals, which is a much better indicator of sales success and a far more measurable metric for sales leaders.
 Win rate paints the scene of the sales team and is a signal you can act on.
 It helps you coach reps more effectively, refine your sales process, and forecast with far more confidence.

 “With Outreach, the win-loss model gives you a bird’s-eye view of your pipeline—showing how opportunities progress through each stage, how long it takes, how many activities it requires, and where deals are getting stuck or lost.
 It’s not just about win rate overall, but win rate within each stage.” — Thom Lautenbach, Manager, Commercial Sales, Outreach